 “The reports of my death have been greatly exaggerated.”

-2017 was an exciting year in the life of our company as we are now an integral part of Trisura Group, a new publicly traded company (symbol TSU on the Toronto Stock exchange).
+2017 was an exciting year in the life of our company.
+We are now an integral part of Trisura Group, a new publicly traded company (symbol TSU on the Toronto Stock exchange).
 However, on a personal level for 2018, I am very much looking forward to getting back to focusing on our business and continuing our work of delivering on our goal as the Canadian specialty lines leader.

-As I wrote in our June newsletter, businesses built on a foundation of relationships are among the most expensive models, and in highly commoditized products or segments, expensive business models are most susceptible to disruption and lower cost alternatives.
+As I wrote in our June newsletter, businesses built on a foundation of relationships are among the most expensive models.
+In highly commoditized products or segments, expensive business models are most susceptible to disruption and lower cost alternatives.
 Welcome to the reason why billions are now being invested globally in insuretech.

-The traditional broker-insurer model is not immune to these forces, indeed it is now a target, and I believe it is mission-critical that insurers and brokers partner together to address the issue.
-These partnerships must be focused on delivering more efficient solutions that drive down the ultimate cost borne by the consumer thereby disarming the direct writers greatest weapon – lower cost.
+The traditional broker-insurer model is not immune to these forces.
+Indeed it is now a target, and I believe it is mission-critical that insurers and brokers partner together to address the issue.
+These partnerships must be focused on delivering more efficient solutions.
+The ultimate cost borne by the consumer must be driven down, thereby disarming the direct writers greatest weapon: lower cost.

 Brokers demanding more commission from insurers is not only ignoring this fundamental issue, but is actually making it worse.
 In the immortal words from the John Hughes classic, Planes, Trains and Automobiles, “You’re going the wrong way”.

 John’s Candy’s retort, “Oh, he’s drunk.
 How would he know where we’re going” is of little comfort.
 But I digress.